Shearings: Operations as a separate company

 In their 2020 deal, Leger only purchased the brand, website and customer database, all other assets of the former company were not purchased at the time.

 Prior to administration in 2020, Shearings Holidays Limited comprised Shearings Holidays, Bay Hotels, Coast & Country Hotels, value brand National Holidays, Scottish tour operator Caledonian Travel and Wallace Arnold Travel.

 Shearings' hotels division was based at its registered office, in Tarbet, Loch Lomond, Scotland, G83 7DE.
 In October 2013, Shearings owned 49 properties across England, Scotland and Wales operated under the Bay Hotels and Coast & Country brands.

-Bay Hotels are focused around the communal holiday experience, often with cabaret entertainment.
-Coast & Country have all been upgraded to at least three-star standard, and offer a more relaxed atmosphere, often with additional facilities such as swimming pools, saunas, fitness rooms and jacuzzis.
-Shearings also work with a wide variety of hoteliers across the UK and Europe, from small family-run hotels to large chains.
-The company has a particularly close relationship with the Hotel Britannia Excelsior in Lake Como, with whom Shearings has worked for many years.
-Shearings offers all-inclusive holidays at this hotel all year round.
+Bay Hotels were focused around the communal holiday experience, often with cabaret entertainment.
+Coast & Country had all been upgraded to at least three-star standard, and offer a more relaxed atmosphere, often with additional facilities such as swimming pools, saunas, fitness rooms and Jacuzzis.
+Shearings also worked with a wide variety of hoteliers across the UK and Europe, from small family-run hotels to large chains.
+The company had a particularly close relationship with the Hotel Britannia Excelsior in Lake Como, with whom Shearings worked for many years.
+Shearings offered all-inclusive holidays at this hotel all year round.

-Over the past few years, Shearings has grown its river cruise programme.
-By 2013, the company exclusively charters five river cruise vessels: the MPS Rotterdam, the MPS Da Vinci, the MV Virginia, the MV Esmeralda and the MS Serenade II.
-Shearings also sells onto other operators' river cruises.
+Over recent years, Shearings grew its river cruise programme.
+By 2013, the company exclusively chartered five river cruise vessels: the MPS Rotterdam, the MPS Da Vinci, the MV Virginia, the MV Esmeralda and the MS Serenade II.
+Shearings also sold onto other operators' river cruises.

-By April 2016, the former independent operator, had a fleet consisted of approximately 240 coaches.
+By April 2016, the former independent operator had a fleet consisted of approximately 240 coaches.
 Until 1991 Shearings fleet purchases were Leyland Tigers after which it switched to Volvo B10Ms and later Volvo B12Ms.
-From 2009, the company has purchased Setras, and from 2015, Mercedes-Benz Tourismo coaches in both twin and tri-axle variants, for both the Shearings and National Holidays fleets.
+From 2009, the company purchased Setras, and from 2015, Mercedes-Benz Tourismo coaches in both twin and tri-axle variants, for both the Shearings and National Holidays fleets.
 This fleet was not purchased by Leger in 2020.